roeszler/kapthol/README.md

 - Sign in to the workspace each time with [gitpod.io/#](https://gitpod.io/#) using one of the listed providers (GitHub / GitLab / BitBucket) and let the workspace start up.
 - On navigating to the workspace for the first time, it may take a little while longer than normal to intially install all it needs.
 Be patient.
-- It is recommend that you install the Gitpod browser extension to make this a one-click operation into the future.
+- It is recommend that you install the GitPod browser extension to make this a one-click operation into the future.

 ## Credits
 ### Content